Playwright MCP server

 • Create or update the Claude configuration file

-• Set up the Playwright server integration
+• Configure the Playwright server integration

 Using mcp-get

-Alternative installation using mcp-get:
+Alternative installation method:

 npx @michaellatman/mcp-get@latest install @automatalabs/mcp-server-playwright